Action to take when a relationship ends

 For more information on making decisions about when your child will spend time with

-each parent see the Gingerbread factsheet Making arrangements for your children.
+each parent see the our page on making arrangements for your children.

 2. Make arrangements for child maintenance

 The Child Maintenance Options service can tell you about your options for organising child maintenance, including setting up a family-based arrangement with your ex-partner.
 This means you organise the maintenance informally between yourselves.
 Alternatively, you can apply to the Child Maintenance Service to assess and collect maintenance.

 For more information, read our page on making arrangements for child maintenance, which outlines your options for arranging child maintenance.

 Maintenance if you are married or in a civil partnership

 If you’re married or in a civil partnership, you may be able to apply to the courts for maintenance for yourself.
 This means that your former partner pays money for your needs, not just those of your child.
 You would need advice from a solicitor on whether this is worth pursuing, as any payments would have to be realistically affordable, will depend on your particular circumstances and your legal costs may be expensive.